christianThardy/christianThardy.github.io/tom-interpretability.md

 **Mid-Layer Previous Token Integration (L10-12)**
 - **Primary Function:** Complex state representation building
     - **QKVO Flow:**
+      - 10.5 queries against 5.4 keys and encodes noun phrases and incomplete phrases with subject-verb agreement with a bias for John (“John takes the”, “Mark takes the cat”, “John comes back”, “John looks around the room”)
-      - 10.5 queries against 5.4 and 8.1 outputs, 11.3 queries against 2.3 and 10.5, 12.1 queries against 5.2 and 12.2 queries against 12.2 and 12.3 to build better representations
+      - 10.5 queries 8.1 outputs,
+      - 11.3 queries against 2.3
+      - 10.5, 12.1 queries against 5.2 and 12.2 queries against 12.2 and 12.3 to build better representations
       - 12.2/3 form a tight integration cluster with shared Q/K/V spaces (“the cat is on the”, “the cat and puts it on the”, “In the room are John”, “basket”, “and goes to work”)
       - Values from this cluster encode complex state patterns (“John takes cat and puts”, “and puts on basket”, “Mark puts cat on box”, “Mark takes cat off basket”, “cat is on the”)
       - The final output of 12.3 show equal attention weight between the cat, all locations and subjects (“John takes cat and puts it on the basket”, “Mark takes the cat off the basket and”)